 Figure 9: Annual profits and cumulative profits for the solar farm, showing its payback period of about 6 years.

-Based on the model, the minimum payback period is 6 years, with positive cash flow after.
-This is in line with payback periods from analogues in literature, which indicates 2 to 13 years before payback (Suphahitanukool, et al., 2018; Kessler, 2017; Marimuthu, Kirubakaran, & Rajasekaran, 2014; Paton, Tan, & Reindl, 2019).
+Based on the model, the minimum payback period (PP) is 6 years, with positive cash flow after.
+This is in line with PPs from analogues in literature, which indicates 2 to 13 years before payback (Suphahitanukool, et al., 2018; Kessler, 2017; Marimuthu, Kirubakaran, & Rajasekaran, 2014; Paton, Tan, & Reindl, 2019).
 There are noticeable dips in the annual profits which are associated with capital costs during years where batteries need to be replaced.
 Note that solar panel replacement has not been modelled here and this may further extend the breakeven point.

 Conclusion

-A high-level life cycle assessment of a prospective solar farm shows that benefits from solar can be negated depending on how extensively batteries are used as part of the development.
+A high-level LCA of a prospective solar farm shows that benefits from solar can be negated depending on how extensively batteries are used as part of the development.
 In our model, we found battery decommissioning to be the most carbon intensive activity for the solar farm, followed by manufacturing of the batteries as well as solar panels.
 This creates peaks in emissions at the start and end of the project life cycle, as well as during any periods of battery replacements.
 Doing away with battery storage would dramatically decrease emissions and lower costs, but this would be at the expense of operational flexibility and thus optimisation of the number and deployment of batteries is recommended if that is what meets the needs of the project.
-The most important thing that a high-level life cycle assessment brings is that it offers some foresight into whether a project is even environmentally beneficial compared to fossil fuels.
-If not, the life cycle assessment could guide shareholders on where the highest emissions come from and possible optimisations to the project, whether that be through reduction of battery storage capabilities or otherwise.

-Another aspect of this work deals with the payback periods (PP) for these solar farms.
-We find that solar farms are highly capital intensive, but payback periods are generally in the earlier half of a solar farm’s assumed 25-year lifetime.
-We have shown that they are affected by the PP is affected by the replacement of solar panels and batteries.
-Hence, early life cycle assessments at the prospective stage are an important tool for investors and companies deciding if a solar project is worth moving forward with.
-Such a modelling exercise helps in identifying where the highest costs and emissions come from and allows for multiple scenario modelling to optimise the solar farm, lower costs, and increase environmental performance.
+Our work also demonstrates the PP for these solar farms.
+We find that solar farms are highly capital intensive, but PPs are generally in the earlier half of a solar farm’s assumed 25-year lifetime.
+We have shown that PP is affected by the replacement of solar panels and batteries.

+A high-level LCA such as the one demonstrated here offers insight into the environmental benefits, especially when benchmarked against a fossil fuel dependent development.
+Another use of such an assessment is that it provides stakeholders with an appreciation of where highest emissions could originate from, and possible optimisations to consider for the project, before committing large sums of money to development.

 Limitations

-This study is limited by lack of data specific to any real solar farm, hence data and models used in this study rely on a medley of different public sources and analogues.
-Furthermore, many assumptions have been used in our calculations which may or may not reflect true conditions on an actual solar site.
-Nevertheless, the methods employed, and considerations made can be repeated with better data in the life cycle analysis of other solar farms in their prospective stages.
+Data and models used in this study rely on a medley of different public sources and analogues.
+Many assumptions have been used in our calculations which may or may not reflect true conditions on an actual solar site.
+Nevertheless, the methods employed, and considerations made can be repeated with better data in the LCA of other solar farms in their prospective stages.

 Acknowledgment